multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ![Reddit Post Image](/assets/img/aoc/aocday4-slow.gif)

+This is slow!
 I did not realize at the time how bad this was.
 I later understood this code would run instantaneously on Swift but not on the playground page...
 But the worse was yet to come!

-## Day 5 - Sunny with a Chance of Asteroids
+### Day 5 - Sunny with a Chance of Asteroids

 Again fun times with the IntCode computer!

-## Day 6 - Universal Orbit Map
+### Day 6 - Universal Orbit Map

-A classic linked lists problem
+A classic linked lists problem.

-## Day 7 - Amplification Circuit
+### Day 7 - Amplification Circuit

 Using the IntCode computer!
 It gets more and more obvious that who had already at the beginning a modular implementation of the computer will be at advantage!

+I did miss this and did not spend more time at the beginning refactoring this code if I did so the later challenges would have been easier!

-## Day 8: Space Image Format
+### Day 8: Space Image Format

 This was neat and not too difficult.

-## Day 9: Sensor Boost
+### Day 9: Sensor Boost

 Getting dirty!
 The new feature of the IntCode Computer!